 Uric acid stones are formed from foods that contain molecules called purines.
 These substances are found in high concentrations in common protein.
 Some proteins contain more purines than others.
 For example, organ meats have the highest levels of purines, whereas vegetable and dairy based proteins have the lowest.

 In most dogs, the purines from food are broken down into uric acids in the liver.
-This is then converted into a water-soluble substance, something that will dissolve in water, called allantoin.
+This is then converted into a water-soluble substance, called allantoin.
 The allantoin then passes from the kidneys to the bladder to be excreted in urine.

 I’m a visual person, so I made a little diagram.